Vaibhav Tatwawadi: Career

-Tatwawadi basically started his career from couple of prestigious contests of Pune as theatre actor.
+Tatwawadi started his career from couple of prestigious contests of Pune as theatre actor.
 Officially, he started his career with television and made his Marathi film debut in 2014 with Santosh Manjrekar's Surajya.
 The film did moderate business at the box office but Tatwawadi mature portrayal of a sensitive, young professional fighting for a social cause garnered critical acclaim.
 His first release in 2015 was the romantic feature Coffee Ani Barach Kahi alongside Prarthana Behere.
 The film emerged as a commercial and critical success and Tatwawadi's performance was widely appreciated.

-His second release in 2015 was the Hindi adult comedy Hunter which also marked his Bollywood debut.
+His second release in 2015 was the Hindi adult comedy film Hunterrr which also marked his Bollywood debut.
 Tatwawadi essayed a powerful supporting role which earned him mention in Filmfare magazine.
 He closed the year with another strong supporting performance as Chimaji Appa, in Sanjay Leela Bhansali's Bajirao Mastani.
 Critics were unanimous in their praise with Rajeev Masand (CNN IBN) review and Taran Adarsh review.
 In 2016, Tatwawadi changed gears with his first action packed role in Mr. and Mrs. Sadachari.